 Studies have suggested that vasoconstrictors may be harmful if you have pancreatitis, which already causes you to have low blood pressure.

-You are also more likely to develop heatstroke if you take vasoconstrictors, which affects your body’s ability to respond to heat.
+You are also more likely to develop heatstroke if you take vasoconstrictors, which affect your body’s ability to respond to heat.
 You should hydrate more often and try to stay out of the sun in hot weather if you take vasoconstrictors.

 Vasodilating medications are the opposite of vasoconstricting medications.
 Instead of tightening your blood vessels, they widen them, allowing blood to flow more easily.
 This lowers your blood pressure.